 You must be based on the UK campus for the entirety of your degree, or a 2+2 student from The University of Nottingham China or Malaysia Campus

-Your placement must be through a fee-charging organisation of good standing, operating overseas but offering a remote/virtual experience.
+Your placement must be through an organisation of good standing

 take place during summer vacation